ethanpost/quizk.ing/Engineering/Animagraphs/How_a_16th_Century_Explorers_Sailing_Ship_Works.md

 ## [16th Century Explorer's Sailing Ship](https://www.youtube.com/watch?v=3pYqXrFx6S8)

+### Take the quiz [here](https://ethanpost.github.io/quizk.ing) by searching for the title.

-> Import this file into [Mochi](https://mochi.cards/) or give it to your favorite AI tool and have it proxy a quiz and check your answers.
-When importing make sure you select Markdown as the format, "Multiple cards per .md file", and a ```triple backslash``` as the string delimiter.
-You can use the link to the raw file in GitHub instead of downloading and importing if you prefer.
+### You can also import this file into [Mochi](https://mochi.cards/).
+- When importing make sure you select Markdown as the format.
+- Select "Multiple cards per .md file",
+- Set a ```triple backslash``` as the string delimiter, like this ///
+- Use the link to the raw file in GitHub instead of downloading and importing if you prefer.
 ### Structure and Construction
 - Keel forms backbone of ship
   - Runs from stem to stern